ojitoss/Autag/README.md

 ## Explame:
 ### Console
 ```
+Select the option you want to execute: file
 Select a format: md
 Write a file: hello
-Select to type text: paragraph
+Select to type text: image
 Write a image name: Hello
 Write a link to image: https://image
 ```